The Children's Panel is part of the Children's Hearings System, Scotland's care and justice system for children and young people.

 There’s no one type of person who makes the perfect Panel member, however, it goes without saying that we’re looking for people who are good listeners, reliable and importantly – people who care.

-We are holding information evenings on Monday 3 September, Thursday 13 September and Thursday 27 September at Woodhill House, Westburn Road, Aberdeen.
+We are holding information evenings on Thursday 29 August, Wednesday 4 September and Wednesday 11 September at 6pm in Woodhill House, Westburn Road, Aberdeen.
 To book a place please contact Cheryl Nevill using the contact details below.

 Legal and Democratic Services